DevSensei: PR Workflow Automation

 check text contents of

-, e.g. if your team uses a marker to indicate some tasks can be ignored. -
+open-tasks, e.g. if your team uses a marker to indicate some tasks can be ignored. -

 check specific user in